 You are powerful too.
 You can transform life’s circumstances with your thoughts.
 If there is only one reason to use your gratitude journal, it is the regular opportunity for you to pull out the shiny nuggets of the day and give them a shine.
 Then pop them into your journal, your treasure box of chosen moments that you keep safe - a pension pot of pleasure that you can enjoy in your own lifetime.
 And the taxman can’t touch it.

-Here are a few prompts to get you started:
+Here are 10 journal prompts to get you started:

 Let us know how you get on social media!